 You should be familiar with the corresponding command for each task.
-You can refer to the relevant documentation for each command or run esxcli iscsi --help in the console.
-Specify one of the options listed in Connection Options for vCLI Host Management Commands in place of <conn_options>.
+You can refer to the relevant documentation for each command or run esxcli iscsi -help in the console.
+Specify one of the options listed in Connection Options for ESXCLI Host Management Commands in place of <conn\options>.